 I’m looking for a cat

 -----!!
 As with so many organizations and charities, we have also been affected by the Corona virus.
 Unfortunately, this means that for the time being we cannot make any new appointments to come to the shelter.
-Our appointment calendar is fully booked until March, and luckily these appointments can still take place, so animals will still be able to be adopted.
-As soon as the regulations are relaxed we will be able to make new appointments, so please contact us in February and hopefully we will be able to plan you in to adopt a new friend. !!----- So you’re looking for a new companion, that’s great news!
+Our appointment calendar is fully booked for a while, and luckily these appointments can still take place, so animals will still be able to be adopted.
+As soon as the regulations are relaxed we will be able to make new appointments, so please contact us in March and hopefully we will be able to plan you in to adopt a new friend. !!----- So you’re looking for a new companion, that’s great news!
 Fortunately, our four-legged felines are also looking forward to meeting you.
 Check out the cats in our gallery and book your first date!

 Five advantages of a DOA cat

 If you adopt a DOA cat, you’ll be giving a homeless animal a good new home.
 Obviously, this is good news in itself.
 But for you as a new owner, adopting a DOA cat also offers several other benefits:

 - Professional and personal support in finding a cat that really suits you;

 - The reassurance that all our cats have been checked out by the vet;